stlab/better-code/chapters/0200-algorithms/slides.md

 {:.fragment}

 %speaker
-: - What's good about this comment?
+: 1.
+What's good about this comment?
 Discuss.
+  2. ADVANCE
-  - A sentence fragment is usually sufficient — incentivizes commenting.
+     - A sentence fragment is usually sufficient for usability
-  - In general a non-mutating function should tell you what it returns
+       - if not, be uncomfortable.
+       - incentivizes commenting.
-  - What's missing here or implicit?
+  3. What's missing here or implicit?

 ## Definition  |  Precondition, *n*